rdkcentral/Lightning-SDK/docs/plugins/pin.md

   .catch(e => console.log('Pin error', e))
 ```

 The `submit` method returns a *Promise*.
-If the supplied Pin code and context is correct, the Promise resolves with `true` and the STB will be unlocked.
-If the Pin code or context is wrong, the Promise resolves with `false`.
+If the supplied Pin code is correct (and context is valid), the Promise resolves with `true` and the STB will be unlocked.
+If the Pin code or context are wrong, the Promise resolves with `false`.

 If the middleware is unable to unlock the STB, the Promise is *rejected* (with an optional error message).